Art at Beningbrough

-In the North Gallery listen to and watch ‘Dance’ by Melanie Manchot on the three screens.
+In the North Gallery listen to and watch Dance (All Night, London) by Melanie Manchot on the three screens.
 The 30 minute film is a collective dance performance by 10 dance schools across East London, where the audience was invited to join in and take part in the final show.

 Stop, slow down and take in the finer, subtle details of the artworks on display in the North East Gallery.
 The works by Jacques Nimki and Damien Hirst encourage you to study features often missed and unnoticed, discovering the intricate beauty on show.
 Experience one of the less well-known paintings by L.S.
 Lowry, Seascape.

 Discover more from the Arts Council Collection including their latest acquisitions and other exhibitions around the country.

 Committing an act of kindness once a week has been shown to increase happiness and wellbeing.
 The National Trust is supported by over 65,000 volunteers, who each year give almost five million hours of their time.
 Just think how many acts of kindness that amounts to each day.